 Have you ever noticed that your dog has bad breath?
-Some pet owners have noticed and complain that their dog’s breath smells like fish.
-A fish odor can occur for several reasons, which we will review in detail below.
+“Dog breath” is rarely pleasant-smelling, but on some occasions it’s especially foul.
+Some dog owners have complained that their dog’s breath smells like fish.
+A fish odor can occur for several reasons and in all types of breeds.

 The medical term for bad breath is “halitosis.”
 Bad breath can be caused by a dog’s diet, ingestion of different foods or trash, mouth or dental disease, disease of the upper respiratory tract, infections, or other metabolic problems, such as diabetes.

 There are dozens of causes of canine bad breath, since it is merely a symptom of a larger issue.
 For example, breath that smells like fish may be caused by something your dog ate, an ulcer in the mouth, or from a tooth infection.
 Some of the possible causes of fishy smelling breath are minor and others may point to a serious condition that requires treatment.
 Whatever the cause, fishy breath makes kisses unpleasant and gives pet parents pause.